deluca-4139/CTX/api_brainstorming.md

     - if so then the headers should specify auth info which should be included within event information to match admins with events
 * specific reasons for using direct database queries vs. object mapper (micro ORM) vs. full ORM
 * also reasons for using endpoint API vs controller API

+next steps:
+* refactor to allow for unit testing
+* sanitization of inputs where applicable
+* headers on requests for credentials when performing privileged actions
+*